Vancouver Outdoor School

 Vancouver Outdoor School Field School is a: mobile, inquiry-driven, immersive outdoor led, hands-on, adaptive & responsive to a learner’s multiple interests, family needs and shared goals.

-On each overnight field school expedition (two weekends per month), we visit wilderness locations and outdoor centres.
-Each month is experientially themed and we are all striving to promote a learner’s sense of curiosity, academic interest and becoming more self-propelled.
+We are all about striving to promote a learner’s sense of curiosity, academic interest and becoming more self-propelled.

 Connecting Independence, Nature and Inquiry Learning